tmaier/docker-compose/README.md

 This docker image installs docker-compose on top of the `docker` image.
 This is very useful for CI pipelines, which leverage "Docker in Docker".

+## This Docker image is DEPRECATED

+This image is deprecated, since the `docker` has now Docker Compose included.
+This has been introduced by [docker-library/docker#361](https://github.com/docker-library/docker/pull/361).

 ## Docker versions supported

 The Docker Compose versions supported here use the most recent docker version compatible with it.